 The mission of the D.C.
 Police Officers Standards and Training Board is to set the minimum standards for training and to enhance the delivery of law enforcement service in the District of Columbia by ensuring the use of best practices in police officer selection and training standards for the Metropolitan Police Department and the D.C.
 Housing Authority.

-Please visit BEGA DC for a complete listing of District government wide meetings.
+Please visit OPEN-DC.GOV for a complete listing of District government wide meetings.